-Thousands expected at St. Patrick’s Day parade in Boston
+Thousands turn out for St. Patrick’s Day parade in Boston

-BOSTON (AP) — Tens of thousands of people are expected to line the streets of Boston for the annual St. Patrick’s Day parade.
+BOSTON (AP) — Thousands of revelers crowded the streets of Boston for the annual St. Patrick’s Day parade, many wearing green and waving Irish flags as they watched Revolutionary War re-enactors and bagpipe brigades march by.

-The parade is a central part of the city’s St. Patrick’s Day celebration.
-Among those planning to march in the parade is Republican Gov. Charlie Baker, Lt.
-Gov. Karyn Polito and Boston Mayor Martin Walsh.
+Politicians figured heavily in Sunday’s parade, including Republican Gov. Charlie Baker and Democratic Boston Mayor Martin Walsh.

-Ahead of the parade, the state’s political leaders were gathering for the St. Patrick’s Day Breakfast in South Boston.
+Before the parade, the state’s political leaders gathered for the St. Patrick’s Day Breakfast in the city’s South Boston neighborhood for Irish songs, Irish dancing and groan-worthy political jokes.

-Baker is one of the event’s headliners.
-U.S. Sen. Ed Markey, U.S. Rep. Ayanna Pressley and Walsh are among the top Democrats who also planned to attend the breakfast.
+The Boston area has a significant Irish-American population, and South Boston is its historical stomping ground.
+The breakfast itself dates back more than a century — and is a regular stop for politicians courting those of Irish descent.

 Most Read Nation & World Stories